betamigo98/Choral-Annotations-For-Zotero/Jump Start.md

 # Jump start
-Dare to give it a quick try!
+Dare to give it a quick try!<br>

-To get a first look of what you can do with the templates proposed here in a snap, below is a first template to start with.
+To get a first look of what you can do with the choral templates, below is the shortest path to start with.
-If you feel like in doubt, you might better have a look to the avalaible screenshots to get an idea of what the templates do.

-## Precautionnary steps if you are not familiar with zotero advanced preference editing
+## Safety-Check if you are not familiar editing Zotero advanced preferences
--You shall copy the default template field and put it somewhere (word document, zotero note, blocnote or notepad++ for example), but don't worry, the Zotero documentation already has everything at place if you mess up something.
--This step is actually important if you have edited the default template, as only you has written it so double check and make a copy just in case

-## A Steps-by-step recommendation
+- If you are more familiar or already have edited templates before, the templates field are specific to you so don't forget to copy paste them in a text document and save it before anything.
+- If you are not familiar with editing template from the advanced configutation pane, all the default templates are avalaible in the official Zotero documentation, so there is no particular reason to worry about breaking anything.
+- That's pretty much all!
+Except typing in the wrong field there is no major risk for your data.
+All your previous notes and annotations will not be affected permanently.
+The templates takes effect only for the future annotation you will add to a note.
+It is entirely reversible <i>(this is good for later: you could format the same note with all your templates for comparing and making variations)</i>.

+## Steps to reproduce
 1. Start with the centered highlight template in its thighest form - let the two other templates and the csl style import for another moment.
 No need to edit the name, nor the other two template, neither the csl style for the moment.
 2. Just follow your usual routine of reading and note taking.
-3. For a better effect and surprise, export all your anntation at once - create note from annotation button in the righ-hand pane of the reader <i>(you could also try straight away with couples of annotation in the note file.</i>
+3. Add your annotations to a note from the right-hand pane menu (top-right button).
+Either one-by-one (you will have to create a note beforehand), either all at once by right-clicking in the right-hand pane and choose "create note from annotations". <i> For a better effect and surprise, export all your anntations at once - click "create note from annotation button" in the top-right-of the right-hand pane in the reader </i>.

+    That's it!

-Now hopefully you should have a much better idea of the end result of a proper edition.
+Now hopefully you should have a much better idea of the end result of a proper edition.<br>

-What will remains for a propper finish is to strap out the parentesis wrapping the author-date - the csl style will do ; and decide if and where do you want to put the "" and the eventual dashes.
+What will remain for a propper finish is to strap out the parentesis wrapping the author-date - the csl style will do ; and decide if and where do you want to put the "" and the eventual dashes.<br>

+## Give it a proper finish
+* If you feel ready for it, check the detailed workflow section to finish editing your chorale annotations in your text editor.<br>
+* If you feel like in doubt, you might better have a look to the avalaible screenshots to get an idea of what the templates do.
-Of course you could also try with the left-right format.
-The rationale of this jump start was that the centered format is slighlty more visually striking than the other left-right format.
+* Of course you could also try with the left-right format or any other template.
+The rationale of this jump start was that the centered format is slighlty more visually striking than the others.<br>
-If you feel ready for it, check the detailed workflow section.